 Those who enjoy efficiency in furniture design may find they have a love/hate relationship with the (in)famous IKEA, which prides itself on cheap, flat-pack, easy-to-ship but still-stylish home products … with some assembly required.
-These humorously artistic advertisements show off a lighter side of this international furnishings company, and remind people that they do have installation services available.
+These humorously artistic advertisements show off a lighter side of this international furnishings company.
+The message: you don’t have to hate IKEA furniture assembly!
+They have services ready and willing to help.

 Taking things a step further, they even introduced some adult language into one of them – but really, it fits: when you screw something up (or the wrong way down, perhaps, in this case) and are sitting on the floor sucking your well-hammered thumb, what do you actually say?